EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 For the C++ API, see `include/rocksdb/utilities/backupable_db.h`.
 The key abstraction is the backup engine, which exposes simple interfaces to create backups, get info about backups, and restore from backup.
 There are two distinct representations of backup engines: (1) `BackupEngine` for creating new backups, and (2) `BackupEngineReadOnly` for restoring from backup.
 Either one can be used to get info about backups.

-Be aware that backup engine's `Open()` takes time proportional to the number of existing backups.
-So if you have a slow filesystem to backup (like HDFS), and you have a lot of backups, then initializing the backup engine can take some time.
-We recommend to keep your backup engine alive and not to recreate it every time you need to do a backup or restore.

-Also, we recommend to keep around only a small number of backups.
-To delete old backups, just call `PurgeOldBackups(N)`, where N is how many backups you'd like to keep.
-All backups except the N newest ones will be deleted.
-You can also choose to delete arbitrary backup with call `DeleteBackup(id)`.

 ### Creating and verifying a backup

 In RocksDB, we have implemented an easy way to backup your DB and verify correctness.
 Here is a simple example: